jeffgbutler/practical-functional-java/docs/vsCodeCheatSheet.md

 3. Java Test Runner by Microsoft

    This extension will show a "Test Explorer" window when any Java file is open.
 From the test explorer you can run any/all unit tests.
+This extension also adds "run test", "debug test", etc. links within the test Java files.

 4. Maven for Java by Microsoft